7 ways to get cheap coach tickets

 Instead of putting off the expense until it's too late, book your tickets ASAP to get the lowest price.
-As painful as it may be to fork out for something early, you'll be comforted to see how much more expensive the tickets are on your day of travel.
+As painful as it may be to fork out for something early, you'll be comforted when you see how much more expensive the tickets are on your day of travel.

-Obviously the easiest, most comfortable and least stressful way to travel by coach is to just get one coach that takes you directly to your destination.
+Obviously the easiest, most comfortable and least stressful way to travel by coach is to just get one bus that takes you directly to your destination.

-If you're using a ticket aggregator like Checkmybus, widening the search milage for your starting point and final destination can bring the price down a little.
+If you're using a ticket aggregator like CheckMyBus, widening the search mileage for your starting point and final destination can bring the price down a little.

-Sometimes opting for the centre of cities can be more expensive, but the downside is if you go too far off course, you might end up needing additional transport to reach your final destination, so it's worth doing the maths to see if this still works out as a cheaper option!
+Sometimes opting for the centre of cities can be more expensive, although the downside of choosing a location a little further out is that you might end up needing additional transport to reach your final destination.
+So, it's worth doing the maths to see if this still works out as a cheaper option!